 To our United Way Suncoast community –

-As we begin the reopening process across our community and state, we understand that many of you are still concerned about the health of yourselves and your families and many are still struggling financially as a result of COVID-19 (coronavirus).
+Though businesses have reopened and many people are back to work, we know that many of you are still concerned about the health of yourselves and your families and many are still struggling financially as a result of COVID-19 (coronavirus).
 United Way Suncoast will be here to help our community through this crisis and beyond.

 We will continue updating this site on a regular basis to provide you with the most up-to-date information and resources you need to help guide you through this crisis.